Nocturnes, Op. 15 (Chopin)

 The Nocturnes, Op.
 15 are a set of three nocturnes for solo piano written by Frédéric Chopin between 1830 and 1833.
 The work was published in January 1834, and was dedicated to Ferdinand Hiller.
 These nocturnes display a more personal approach to the nocturne form than that of the earlier Opus 9.
 The melodies and emotional depth of these nocturnes have thus been thought of as more "Chopinesque."

+Pieces

-Nocturne in F major, Op.
-15, No. 1
+No. 1 in F major

 Chopin's fourth nocturne is in simple ternary form (A–B–A).
 The first section, in F major, features a very simple melody over a descending triplet pattern in the left hand.
 The middle section in F minor, in great contrast to the outer themes, is fast and dramatic (Con fuoco) using a challenging double note texture in the right hand.
 After a return to the serene A theme, the ending does not contain a coda, but rather two simple arpeggios.
 Some critics have remarked that this nocturne has little to do with night, as if sunlight is "leaking from the piece's seams."